SamuelJacob146/Freshify/README.md

 # Freshify
-A platform for college students and people who are new to living alone to manage the ingredients in their fridge, keep track of expirations, get recommended recipes based on what they already have in their fridge.
+A platform for college students and people who are new to living alone to manage the ingredients in their fridge, keep track of expirations, and get recommended recipes based on what they already have in their fridge.